SAINT-GOBAINTour Saint-Gobain12 place de l'Iris92400 CourbevoieFRANCE

 Download the bylaws

-Mr. Chalendar joined Compagnie de Saint-Gobain in 1989 as Vice-President, Corporate Planning.
+Mr. de Chalendar joined Compagnie de Saint-Gobain in 1989 as Vice-President, Corporate Planning.
 He was subsequently Vice-President of the Abrasives business in Europe (1992-1996), President of the Abrasives business worldwide (1996-2000) and General Delegate for the United Kingdom and the Republic of Ireland (2000-2002) before being appointed Senior Vice-President of Compagnie de Saint-Gobain in charge of the Building Distribution Sector in 2003.

 Appointed Chief Operating Officer of Compagnie de Saint-Gobain in 2005 and elected to the Board in 2006, he was appointed Chief Executive Officer in 2007 and Chairman and Chief Executive Officer in 2010.

-Pierre-André de Chalendar is also a director of BNP Paribas, and has chaired Entreprises pour l’Environnement from 2012 to 2015.He directly supervise the Innovative Materials Sector from Saint-Gobain since October 29, 2015.
+Pierre-André de Chalendar is also a director of BNP Paribas.
+He is Vice-President of Entreprises pour l’Environnement, which he chaired from 2012 to 2015.

 Jean-Dominique Senard does not hold any other directorships.

-The following information was last updated on June 3, 2016.
+The following information was last updated on April 1st, 2020.